TIBCOSoftware/snappydata/docs/howto/deploy_tcdb_aws_marketplace.md

 ```

 !!!Note
-	Your program (or JDBC client tool) should be running on a machine whose IP address is in the range you provided as **ClientCIDR** while creating the stack.</br>If your cluster has security enabled, you must also specify the username and password as connection properties.
+	Your program (or JDBC client tool) should be running on a machine whose IP address is in the range you provided as **ClientCIDR** while creating the stack.</br>If your cluster has security enabled, then you must also specify the username and password as connection properties.

 ## Connecting to the EC2 Instance via SSH